[Updated April 30, 2021]

 - Apply a permethrin solution according to the manufacturer’s instructions and do not over-treat products.

-- Do not apply it directly on your skin.
+- Do not apply it directly to your skin.
 See below for suggested skin applications.

 - Do not apply it to your clothing while you are wearing your clothing – spray your garments outside and let them dry fully before wearing.